The Father's Temple Worship System Today

 "But the hour comes, and now is, when the true worshipers shall worship the Father in spirit and in truth: for the Father seeks such to worship him.
 God is a spirit: and they that worship him must worship him in spirit and in truth" (Jn.4:23-24 KJV).

-The apostle also confirms that the Father's elect children worship him in spirit, "For we are the circumcision, which worship God in the spirit, and rejoice in Christ Jesus" (Phil.3:3 KJV).
+The apostle Paul also confirms that the Father's elect children worship him in spirit, "For we are the circumcision, which worship God in the spirit, and rejoice in Christ Jesus" (Phil.3:3 KJV).

 When Jesus said, "It is written, My house shall be called the house of prayer; but you have made it a den of thieves" (Matt.21:13) after he had condemned the spiritual leaders of his day for defiling God's temple at Jerusalem, he was quoting Isaiah's prophecy for the future concerning how people would worship the Father after his death and resurrection within a temple of flesh (Isa.56:1-7).
 Although this prophecy will have its major fulfillment after Jesus returns, it has a fulfillment today in the elect because the Father's children are his temples through which they can praise him.

-WHAT ARE THE CONSEQUENCES FOR DEFILING THE FATHER'S TEMPLE?
+THE CONSEQUENCES FOR DEFILING THE TEMPLE

 The consequences for defiling the tabernacle were clearly detailed in the covenant that the Creator God made with national Israel and the consequences for defiling the Father's earthly temples are also clearly detailed in the agreement that the Father has made with his elect children today.
 In order to understand these consequences it is necessary to review some of the instructions that the Creator God gave to national Israel concerning their relationship to him and the tabernacle: